rafalp/Misago/dev-docs/plugins/hooks/check-open-thread-poll-permission-hook.md

 ## Example

-Allows user to reopen their own poll in a thread if it has no votes.
+Allows user to open their own poll in a thread if it has no votes.

 ```python
 from django.core.exceptions import PermissionDenied